Sharp-Peak Functions for Exactly Penalizing Binary Integer Programming: Introduction

 Relaxation methods aim to convert binary constraints into continuous optimization models, making them more tractable.
 One standard approach was linear programming relaxation \cite{Hsieh15, Kom07}, where the binary constraint was replaced by a box constraint.
 This transformation turned the original NP-hard problem into a convex optimization problem with box constraints, which can be solved efficiently using modern optimization algorithms.
 Further advancements include spectral relaxation \cite{Cour07, Shi07}, which substituted the binary constraint with a spherical constraint.
 The resulting problem is then solved through eigenvalue decomposition.
 Another notable contribution relaxed the binary constraint by a convex cone to derive the semi-definite programming (SDP) formulations.
 Then these SDP can be solved by some customized algorithms, such as interior point methods \cite{wolkowicz2012handbook, anjos2011handbook}, quasi-Newton and smoothing Newton methods \cite{Wang16}, a spectral bundle method \cite{helmberg2000spectral}, branch-and-bound algorithms \cite{buchheim2013semidefinite, buc19}.
 To refine the relaxation, a doubly positive relaxation method \cite{Huang14,Wen10} enforced non-negativity constraints on both the eigenvalues and the elements of the SDP solution.
 Numerical results have demonstrated that this approach can significantly improve the solution quality compared to traditional SDP relaxation methods.

-Equivalent reformulations provide another approach to addressing binary constraints in optimization problems.
-For example, a piecewise constraint was introduced in \cite{Zhang07} to transform the UBIP into an equality-constrained optimization problem, which can be tackled using penalty methods.
-Similarly, the authors in \cite{Rag69} reformulated the UBIP as a continuous optimization problem using the $l_2$ norm, allowing it to be solved with second-order interior-point methods \cite{Mar12, Murray10}.
+Equivalent reformulations provide another approach to addressing binary constraints in optimization problems. {For example, piecewise constraint $\{\x \mid \x \odot (1-\x)=0\}$ has been widely used in the literature for characterizing binary variables and reformulating binary optimization problems.
+In particular, it was employed in \cite{Zhang07} to transform the UBIP into an equality-constrained optimization problem that can be treated by penalty methods.
+See also \cite{lucidi2010exact,murray2010algorithm} for related formulations and algorithms.} Similarly, the authors in \cite{Rag69} reformulated the UBIP as a continuous optimization problem using the $l_2$ norm, allowing it to be solved with second-order interior-point methods \cite{Mar12, Murray10}.
 Then this approach has been extended by \cite{Yuan17}, where the authors incorporated $l_2$ norm within the framework of mathematical programming with equilibrium constraints.
 This reformulation led to an augmented biconvex optimization problem with a bilinear equality constraint, which was effectively solved by a penalty method.
 In a broader context, \cite{Wu19} proposed a continuous $l_p$-norm (for $p>0$) boxed reformulation and used the alternating direction method of multipliers to solve it.